 If that’s too odd for you, you can always check out the National Museum of Iceland, take a photo in the honeycomb shaped windows at Harpa, or even head to the harbor for a whale-watching tour.

 Of course, no visit to Reykjavik is complete without a visit to the Blue Lagoon.
 Buy your tickets ahead of time and be prepared for lines.
 If you want to take photos, cameras are permitted, so bring along a waterproof phone case.
-The warmth, beautiful blue water, and stunning terrain surrounding the Blue Lagoon leads to a relaxing and unique experience.
+The warmth, beautiful blue water and the stunning terrain surrounding the Blue Lagoon leads to a relaxing and unique experience.

 For dinner and drinks at night, head back towards Laugavegur.
 Reykjavik may not offer a lot of nightclubs, but there are a good number of bars that you can hop between.
 The nightlife in Reykjavik tends to be perfect for night owls, as many people do not go out until way later in the evening.
 Natives tend to dress well when out, so remember to bring some nice clothes to go out in!